Separations between Combinatorial Measures for Transitive Functions: Basic definitions and notations

-\section{Complexity measures of Boolean functions}
+\subsection{Complexity measures of Boolean functions}

+In this work, the relation between various complexity measures of Boolean functions is extensively studied.
 We refer the reader to the survey~\cite{BW} for an introduction to the complexity of Boolean functions and complexity measures.
 Several additional complexity measures and their relations among each other can also be found in~\cite{DHT17} and~\cite{ABK+}.
 Similar to the above references, we define several complexity measures of Boolean functions that are relevant to us.

-We refer to~\cite{BW} and~\cite{ABBL+17} for definitions of deterministic query model, randomized query model and quantum query model for Boolean functions.
+We refer to~\cite{BW} and~\cite{ABBL+17} for definitions of the deterministic query model, randomized query model, and quantum query model for Boolean functions.

 \begin{defi}[Deterministic query complexity] The deterministic query complexity of $f:\zone^n \to \zone$, denoted by $\dqc(f)$, is the worst-case cost of the best deterministic query algorithm computing $f$. \end{defi}